Join our 4 month medical assistant program

 Surgical Technician

-They can also suction blood from the patient to improve the surgeon’s view of the area of operation and can hold traction—meaning they hold skin, bones, or organs out of the way to give a better view of the surgical field.
+They can also suction blood from the patient to improve the surgeon’s view of the area of operation and can hold traction, meaning they hold skin, bones, or organs out of the way to give a better view of the surgical field.

 Surgical technicians must also pay close attention to make sure that everyone working on the patient in the operating room remains sterile during the procedure.
 They also keep count of each stitch, gauze, and surgical tool used during the operation to make sure that nothing is left inside the patient at the end of surgery.

-• Median salary: $60,370
+• Median salary: $62,830

-• Number of jobs in the US: 128,900
+• Number of jobs in the US: 113,890

-• Education/training/certification required: Certificate or Associate’s Degree
+• Education required: Certificate or associate’s degree

 Certified Nursing Assistant

 Certified nursing assistants usually work in long-term care facilities and hospitals.
-They often care for patients who need help with activities of daily living like getting to the bathroom, brushing their teeth, and eating meals.
+They often care for patients who need help with daily living like getting to the bathroom, brushing their teeth, and eating meals.

 Certified nursing assistants do a lot of physical labor like lifting patients out of bed and carrying heavy hospital equipment.
 In some states, CNAs can learn to insert IV catheters and help with sterile dressing changes.

-• Median salary: $38,130
+• Median salary: $39,530

-• Number of jobs in the US: 1,406,800 open jobs
+• Number of jobs in the US: 1,388,430

 Emergency Medical Technician